soapbox-pub/rebased/docs/configuration/static_dir.md

 For more complex things, you can write your own robots.txt to `$static_dir/robots.txt`.

-E.g. if you want to block all crawerls except for [fediverse.newtork](https://fediverse.network/about) you can use
+E.g. if you want to block all crawlers except for [fediverse.network](https://fediverse.network/about) you can use

 ```
 User-Agent: *